 Staying hydrated is one of the best ways to avoid altitude sickness.
 Don't wait until you're thirsty to drink water—start drinking plenty of it before you arrive, and then daily on your Yellowstone visit.
 Drink at least half your body weight in ounces of water per day two quarts of water per day, if not more.
 For more details you can read our article on Why Does Water Help With Altitude Sickness.

 When it comes to alcohol and altitude sickness, the two don't mix well.
 Alcohol is a diuretic which can promote water loss and exacerbate dehydration.
-It's best to avoid alcohol or minimize it your first day of arrival.
+It's best to avoid alcohol or minimize it on your first day of arrival.

 TIP: Lastly, taking a hydration enhancing product like cellular hydration supplements that Zaca makes will give you the best chance of staying hydrated, by helping to increase water absorption and electrolyte intake.